Dogon people: Geography and history

 The principal Dogon area is bisected by the Bandiagara Escarpment, a sandstone cliff of up to 500 m high, stretching about 150 km (90 miles).
 To the southeast of the cliff, the sandy Séno-Gondo Plains are found, and northwest of the cliff are the Bandiagara Highlands.
 Historically, Dogon villages were established in the Bandiagara area a thousand years ago because the people collectively refused to convert to Islam and retreated from areas controlled by Muslims.

-Dogon insecurity in the face of these historical pressures caused them to locate their villages in defensible positions along the walls of the escarpment.
+Dogon insecurity in the face of their historical persecution caused them to locate their villages in defensible positions along the walls of the escarpment.
 The other factor influencing their choice of settlement location was access to water.
 The Niger River is nearby and in the sandstone rock, a rivulet runs at the foot of the cliff at the lowest point of the area during the wet season.

 Among the Dogon, several oral traditions have been recorded as to their origin.
 One relates to their coming from Mande, located to the southwest of the Bandiagara escarpment near Bamako.
 According to this oral tradition, the first Dogon settlement was established in the extreme southwest of the escarpment at Kani-Na.
 Archaeological and ethnoarchaeological studies in the Dogon region have been especially revealing about the settlement and environmental history, and about social practices and technologies in this area over several thousands of years.

 Over time, the Dogon moved north along the escarpment, arriving in the Sanga region in the 15th century.
 Other oral histories place the origin of the Dogon to the west beyond the river Niger, or tell of the Dogon coming from the east.
 It is likely that the Dogon of today are descendants of several groups of diverse origin who migrated to escape Islamization.

 It is often difficult to distinguish between pre-Muslim practices and later practices.
 But Islamic law classified the Dogon and many other ethnicities of the region (Mossi, Gurma, Bobo, Busa and the Yoruba) as being within the non-canon dar al-harb and consequently fair game for slave raids organized by merchants.
 As the growth of cities increased, the demand for slaves across the region of West Africa also increased.
-The historical pattern included the murder of indigenous males by raiders and enslavement of women and children.
+The historical pattern included the murder of Indigenous men by raiders and enslavement of women and children.

 For almost 1000 years, the Dogon people, an ancient ethnic group of Mali had faced religious and ethnic persecution—through jihads by dominant Muslim communities.
 These jihadic expeditions formed themselves to force the Dogon to abandon their traditional religious beliefs for Islam.
 Such jihads caused the Dogon to abandon their original villages and moved up to the cliffs of Bandiagara for better defense and to escape persecution—often building their dwellings in little nooks and crannies.